Articulated poppers

 Poppers are a bit harder to cast than a normal fly because of the wind resistance but if you slow your cast down a little I’m sure you’ll soon get the hang of it.
 Once you do you have another tool in your arsenal which is useful in three diverse situations:

-As a teaser a popper will often excite pelagics such as trevally and queenies and give you the chance to present a more conventional fly.
 These articulated poppers are as simple as it gets.
-Thread your tippet through the hole in the simple closed cell popper head and tie on any unweighted deceiver or thing or a dedicated popper tail and your in business.
+Thread your tippet through the hole in the simple closed cell popper head and tie on any unweighted streamer or a dedicated popper tail and your in business.

 Process